dotnet/core/linux-support.md

-# .NET Compatibility for Linux Distributions
+# .NET Support and Compatibility for Linux Distributions

-.NET can be run on any Linux distribution, via:
+.NET can be run on almost any Linux distribution, via:

 - Portable builds, which are built to be broadly compatible with most Linux distributions.
 - Distribution-specific builds, which are built specifically for a given distribution version (like Red Hat Enterprise Linux 9 or Ubuntu 24.04).

-Microsoft builds are portable builds.
+The community provides best effort support for .NET across all Linux distributions.
+[Commercial support](support.md) is provided for some popular distributions.

 ## General dependencies